Most recently updated on October 1, 2021

-Illinois is the 6th most populous state in the country with 12.7 million people.
+Illinois is the 6th most populous state in the country with more than 12 million people.
 It’s the most populated of the Midwest states.

 A big chunk of the state’s citizenry lives in Chicago, which with its 2.6 million residents is the third most populous city in the country.

 Illinois is 24th in size among states with its 55,000 square miles.

 The Prairie State, as it’s called, is part of North America’s tall grass prairie, which is one of the most endangered ecosystems on Earth.
 In some areas, 99 percent of prairie lands have been destroyed.

 Illinois is considered to be a microcosm of the United States with industrial cities such as Chicago in its northern sector, rich agricultural land in its center and natural resources such as coal and lumber in its southern regions.